KonduitAI/konduit-serving/dev_docs/README.md

 * float[], float[][], float[][][], float[][][][], float[][][][][]
 * INDArray      (konduit-serving-nd4j)
 The full set of Java primitive array types (1d to 5d int[], double[], byte[] etc is planned to be added)

+### Image to NDArray

+At some point, if we want to make predictions based on an Image, we need to convert it to an NDArray, and likely normalize it.

+There are two main classes (both in )
+* ImageToNDArrayStep - Image -> NDArray as a pipeline step
+* ImageToNDArray utility class

+Both of these take an ImageToNDArrayConfig to specify the format, which allows configuration of:
+* The output NDArray height/width
+* The output NDArray datatype (i.e., float, double, etc)
+* Whether a leading dimension (of size 1) should be included or not - i.e., [c,h,w] or [1,c,h,w] (or similar for channels last)
+* How to handle the situation where image aspect ratio doesn't match the output NDArray aspect ratio
+* Whether to use channels first or channels last for the NDArray
+* The chanels layout - RGB, BGR, etc
+* The normalization to apply (build in methods: none, scale 0-1, subtract mean, standardize, inception or VGG)

 ## JSON Serialization / Deserialization